Tsushima at it’s furthest point from Japan is less than 50km from South Korea.

 I stopped for a nature break when slowing for a rail crossing then by chance got to enjoy something lovely.

-A small rural train station, the photos inside the wooden waiting room were from a old movie made there.
-This station is the next one along the line from the Hayabusa station which I have posted about previously on my rides south. (pan up in the 360 image below to see the old photos near ceiling)
+A small rural train station, the photos inside the wooden waiting room were from a old movie made there. (pan up in the 360 image below to see the old photos near ceiling)

 Some excellent riding this afternoon through scenic valleys with small villages by passed and forgotten.